 - Access to European information and statistics

-We therefore have regular board meetings (each association has two representatives within the Board); additionally there is the annual general assembly to which all members of the national federations and the associated members are invited (140 participants in 2000).
+We therefore have regular board meetings (each association has two representatives within the Board); additionally there is the annual general assembly to which all members of the national federations and the associated members are invited.
 Statistics are also published each year.

 In some cases, EBIA can also establish ‘internal’ and voluntary regulations, which will then be respected by the members and consequently avoid legislation.